paschoal/kafkaesque-bus/README.md

-# Scalable Kafka Message Bus Example
+# Scalable Kafka Message Bus Study

 ## Goal
-The goal of this repository is to be a study about developing a message bus dialog between two services using Apache Kafka and other technologies.
+The goal of this repository is to be a study about developing a message bus dialogue between two services using Apache Kafka and other technologies.

 ## Can I help?
 Sure thing!
-I mainly working solo on this, but any suggestion, comments and feedback are welcome.
-Please feel free to drop me a message, create issue or comment it out.
+I am mainly working solo on this, but any suggestion, comments and feedback are welcome.
+Please feel free to drop me a message, create an issue or comment it out.

 ## Why Kafka?
-Also intended to develop a version of this same project using MQTT and other message brokers; But right now, I have a idea that I want to exercise and benchmark.
+One of the good feature of using Kafka as message-bus is possibility of fast persisted replayable message storage.
+Other message brokers / technologies are also good, but there is a few approaches that I want to explore in this study.

 ## Can I use this for my own project?
 (Commercial / Personal)
-Yeah, feel free to clone, fork, copy, and use it, but be aware that I don't provide any garanty that this is the best approach, does not have pitfalls or even if it is functional.
+Yeah, feel free to clone, fork, copy, and use it, but be aware that I don't provide any garantee that this is the best approach, does not have pitfalls or even that is functional.
 I will do my best ;)